Mayfly277/mayfly277.github.io/_posts/2022-07-12-GOADv2-pwning-part4.md

 tags :  AD, Lab, responder, mitm6, ntlm relay
 ---

-On the previous post ([Goad pwning part3]({% link _posts/2022-07-07-GOADv2-pwning-part3.md %})) we start to dig on what to do when you got a user account.
-Before start exploiting the VMs with a user account, we will just take a step back to the state without user account an see what we can do with responder, mitm6 and NTLM relay !
+In the previous post ([Goad pwning part3]({% link _posts/2022-07-07-GOADv2-pwning-part3.md %})) we start to dig on what to do when you got a user account.
+Before start exploiting the VMs with a user account, we will just step back to the state (without user account) and see what we can do with responder, mitm6 and NTLM relay !

 ![mindmap_relaypoisoning.png](/assets/blog/GOAD/mindmap_relaypoisoning.png)

 ## Responder

-When you start a pentest mission without any creds, [responder](https://github.com/lgandx/Responder) is a must run tool.
+When you start a pentest without any creds, [responder](https://github.com/lgandx/Responder) is a must run tool.
 In a standard windows active directory (without any modification) It will give you :
   - usernames
   - netntlmv1 (if the server is very old) / netntlmv2 hashes
   - the ability to redirect the authentication (NTLM relay)
   - ...

-On the lab, there is two bots to simulate LLMRN, MDNS and NBT-NS requests.
-One without admin rights and breakable password, and one with admin rights and unbreakable account password.
+In the lab, there are two bots to simulate LLMRN, MDNS and NBT-NS requests.
+One user has a weak password but no admin right.
+Another user has admin rights but uses a strong password.

 Let start responder to see if we can get some informations.